Should Governor Edwards Revive Louisiana's Maskman Date?This is what his public health adviser says | News - ExBulletin

 “What we need now is that everyone who is fully vaccinated, partially vaccinated, boosted, or not fully vaccinated is indoors in public.
 It means we need to mask it, “said Sokol, one of Edwards’ top public health advisors.
 Press conference on Monday.

-On Tuesday, the Department of State reported an additional 1,165 confirmed cases of coronavirus, bringing the total number of infections per week to 5,667, nearly three times the rate of the week a month ago.
+On Tuesday, the State Department reported an additional 1,165 confirmed cases of coronavirus, resulting in a total of 5,667 infections per week.
+This is almost three times the percentage of the week a month ago.

-The surge has so far been concentrated in the New Orleans region, accounting for almost half of the state’s cases last week.
+The surge has so far been concentrated in the New Orleans region, accounting for almost half of last week’s state incidents.
 Another 12% of cases came from the Shreveport area.

 The Baton Rouge region accounted for about 8.7% of all these incidents, and the River Parish and Lafayette regions each accounted for an additional 6%.